 Our group’s research is directed toward understanding geochemical processes in earth and environmental systems.
 We approach these problems by using radiogenic and metal stable isotopes as geochronological tools and as tracers for natural physical and chemical processes occurring on all scales.
-Our scientific investigations involve field work, high-precision isotopic and geochemical analyses of rock, water and other environmental samples, numerical modeling of physical and chemical processes, and geologic interpretation.
-Examples of recent studies include: (1) development of new isotope tools to determine the origin and fate of produced waters from the Marcellus and other gas- and oil-producing formations; (2) origin and evolution of formation water co-produced from hydraulically fractured wells and its relationship to depositional conditions of the shale; (3) provenance of soil cations and dust in climate conditions ranging from rain forest to hyperarid; and (4) quantifying contributions of weathering and hydrothermal activity to element fluxes at the watershed scale.
+Our scientific investigations involve field work, high-precision isotopic and geochemical analyses of rock, water and other environmental samples, laboratory experiments, numerical modeling of physical and chemical processes, and geologic interpretation.
+Examples of ongoing studies include: (1) development of new isotope tools to determine the origin and fate deep, saline groundwaters from the deep levels of the critical zone; (2) geochemical studies of acidic mine drainage to understand its origin and evolution, and to develop remediation strategies; (3) determining the provenance of soil cations and dust in climate conditions ranging from rain forest to hyperarid; and (4) quantifying contributions of weathering and hydrothermal activity to element fluxes at the watershed scale.

 Wolfe, A.L., Stewart, B.W., Capo, R.C., Dzombak, D.A., Liu, R., Gordon, G., Anbar, A.D.
 (2016) Iron isotope investigation of hydrothermal and sedimentary pyrite and their aqueous dissolution products.
 Chemical Geology 427, 73-82.